Andraya Yearwood Knows She Has the Right to Compete

 But it is about them.
 Stanescu's petition directly targets girls whose identities represent something some people are afraid of: no longer being the default, the norm.

 The truth is, Andraya doesn't dominate.
 Not yet anyway.
-She has had success, but her 400 is still a work in progress.
+She has had success, but her 400 is still a work-in-progress.
 Her 100-meter times—including a 12.17 personal record—are just outside of major university marks.
 Coach Calhoun believes the mark is within reach.
 "It gives her something to compete for, something to strive for," he says.

 To improve her times, she'll have to dig in.
 She's relatively new to weightlifting.
 She recently learned how to squat.
 How to summon all of her strength.
 How to crouch lower and spring back up, over and over.